Directions: Move the arrow over or touch each highlighted word or segment and look for a definition or explanation in the box.

-Sometimes comma splices are made when words such as also, consequently, however, in addition, in fact, moreover, nevertheless, otherwise, that is, then, and therefore are included between two independent clauses.
+Comma splices are also created when words other than coordinate conjunctions are inserted between independent clauses.
+Words such as also, consequently, however, in addition, in fact, moreover, nevertheless, otherwise, that is, then, and therefore.

 Help us, O God our Savior, for the glory of your name, moreover, deliver us and forgive our sins for your name's sake.

 You can always check sentences by removing the word or words between the independent clauses; if you take out moreover in the above example, a comma splice is left.

 In a sentence with two independent clauses, the independent clauses must be separated in one of three ways:

 1. Separate the independent clauses with a comma and coordinate conjunction.
 Here's an acronym for the coordinate conjunctions: (FANBOYS); it's made up of the first letters of the coordinate conjunctions (for, and, nor, but, or, yet, so).

 2. Separate the closely related independent clauses with a semicolon.